aerospike/aerospike-client-python/doc/client.rst

         Create a custom, named *role* containing a :class:`list` of *privileges*, optional whitelist, and quotas.

-        :param str role: the name of the role.
+        :param str role: The name of the role.
         :param list privileges: A list of :ref:`aerospike_privilege_dict`.
         :param dict policy: Optional :ref:`aerospike_admin_policies`.
         :param list whitelist: A list of whitelist IP addresses that can contain wildcards, for example 10.1.2.0/24.
         :param int read_quota: Maximum reads per second limit, pass in zero for no limit.
         :param int write_quota: Maximum write per second limit, pass in zero for no limit.
+        :raises: One of the :exc:`~aerospike.exception.AdminError` subclasses.

+    .. method:: admin_set_whitelist(role[, whitelist[, policy]])

+        Add *whitelist* to a *role*.

+        :param str role: The name of the role.
+        :param list whitelist: List of IP strings the role is allowed to connect to.
+        :param dict policy: Optional :ref:`aerospike_admin_policies`.
         :raises: One of the :exc:`~aerospike.exception.AdminError` subclasses.

     .. method:: admin_set_quotas(role[, read_quota[, write_quota[, policy]]])